Questions To Ask An Obstetrician

 At some stage, you will probably need to ask them some intimate and personal questions, which wont be so easy if you don’t have that trust and connection with them.

 Remember, you are hiring them, not the other way around.
 If a potential health care provider makes you feel stupid, uneducated or fearful of the birth process, simply say: “NEXT!”

 If they don’t believe in you or your body’s ability to birth, then you should not believe in their ability to help you achieve the best birth possible.
 Because, you deserve it.

 11 Questions To Ask An Obstetrician Before Choosing One

 No matter if you’re planning a vaginal birth or a c-section, if your birth experience truly matters to you, we’ve designed these 11 questions to help you uncover if the obstetrician you’re considering is best suited to you and your baby.

 Other, more general questions are listed at the end of this article.

 When speaking to a potential health care provider, always try to ask open-ended questions, to find out how he or she really feels.
 Encourage discussion rather than ‘yes’ or ‘no’ answers, which don’t really tell you much at all.

 #1: What Are Your Philosophies And Beliefs About Birth?

-This open ended question is the most important question you could ask an ob gyn, as it will give you an idea as to how they see birth and how they may try and control the process.
+This question is the most important question you could ask a health care provider, as it will give you an idea as to how they see birth and how much control they believe they should have in the process.